image-js/image-js-docs/docs/Features/Analysis/MBR.md

 MBR is relevant for such things as extracting features, detecting collisions or simply localizing objects.

+In ImageJS minimum bounding rectangle is a ROI class accessor that returns a `Mbr` object.

 It includes:

 - points that form minimum bounding rectangle